 What Causes Shrinkflation?

 Furthermore, another cause includes intense market competition; due to more choices for the customers, the company never raises the price.
 As a result, they have to reduce the quantity or lower the amount to keep the profit the same.
-So, while retaining the customers when there’s intense competition in the market, and an increase in product’s price is not possible, quantity is lowered.
+So, while retaining the customers when there’s intense competition in the market and increasing the product price is not possible, quantity is lowered.

 Shrinkflation is always helpful for the company as it leaves two important advantages while sustaining the profit margins without losing the customers.
 Let’s discuss two advantages in detail.